-The Anesthesiology Center for Patient Simulation at the University of Utah offers realistic immersive patient simulation education for ABA Diplomates seeking to fulfill their Practice Performance Assessment and Improvement (PPAI) requirement for MOCA® and/or MOCA-SUBS Critical Care.
+The Anesthesiology Center for Patient Simulation at University of Utah Health offers realistic immersive patient simulation education for ABA Diplomates seeking to fulfill their Practice Performance Assessment and Improvement (PPAI) requirement for MOCA®.
 This simulation course may be used to fulfill part of the ABA's Maintenance of Certification in Anesthesiology Program (MOCA®) requirements.
 Please consult the ABA website for a list of all MOCA® requirements.
 The simulation program at the University of Utah has been endorsed by the American Society of Anesthesiologist’s (ASA) Committee on Simulation Education to provide high quality training to ASA members.

-American Board of Anesthesiology (ABA) diplomate seeking MOCA® and/or MOCA-SUBS Critical Care recertification
+American Board of Anesthesiology (ABA) diplomate seeking MOCA® recertification

 Cost: $1,550 in 2017, $1,575 in 2018; CME Credit is $100 additional

 Duration: 8 hours (6:30 am to 2:30 pm)